Skip to main content

 Wednesday 1:00 p.m.-2:00 p.m.
 ET

 With over 9,000 deals closing in 2024, how prepared is your organization for a merger or acquisition?
-Travelers’ 2024 CFO study found that whether or not the deal closed, 70% of CFOs say they have faced M&A activity.
+Travelers’ 2024 CFO study found that 70% of CFOs say they have faced M&A activity whether or not the deal closed.
 And while successful M&As require strategic risk management at every stage, 38% of respondents admit to only having reactive risk management programs.
-Join us to hear key findings from our latest release, the 2025 M&A Study: A Travelers Special Report.
+Watch this replay to learn about key findings from our latest release, the 2025 M&A Study: A Travelers Special Report.
 Equip yourself with knowledge to help clients manage uncertainty, mitigate risks and position their organizations for long-term success.

 Study highlights